nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The **Logic** component of the software handles the input from the **UI** and calls methods from the **Model**, **Config**, and **Storage** to perform the appropriate changes.

-When a command is entered, the `Parser` processes the text and selects the appropriate `CommandParser` based on the first word in the text to parse the arguments as well.
-Its respective `Command` is then initialized which calls the relevant methods from other components, and returns a `CommandResult` to the UI to make the relevant changes.
+When a command is entered, the `Parser` processes the text and selects the appropriate `CommandParser` based on the first word in the text.
+The `CommandParser` will then initialize its respective `Command`, which calls the relevant methods from other components and returns a `CommandResult` to the UI to make the relevant changes.

-> `Parser` makes use of classes such as `ArgumentTokenizer`, `ParserUtil`, and `CliSyntax` for certain repetitive parsing tasks
+> `Parser` makes use of classes such as `ArgumentTokenizer`, `ParserUtil`, and `CliSyntax` for certain repetitive parsing tasks.

-> `CommandParser` may return an `IncorrectCommand` in the case when the arguments are not of the suitable format
+> `CommandParser` may return an `IncorrectCommand` if arguments are not in the correct format.

 **Command Parsers**

-Command parsers are designed to facilitate logic manager to understand certain user commands.
-They break the input string down based on the keywords in the commands, and generating instances like dates and names that the logic manager will understand.
+Command parsers are designed to help LogicManager understand certain user commands.
+They break the input string down based on the keywords in the commands to generate objects like dates and names that the logic manager can understand.

-All the parsers are extending from CommandParser abstract class, and they all have a parse() method which accepts a user input string as parameter.
-Usually the parser breaks down the user input through regex patterns, which are included in the CliSyntax.java.
-For certain commands, like `add` and `edit` commands, which have flexible input styles, the parsers need to process the input strings progressively.
-For example, to process an `add` command, the parser will find the tag information first.
-After that, the date time information, and finally, the title of the task.
-The parsers will not process the relative UI index it reads, instead it will only check whether the index exist and pass the UI index string to the logic manager untouched.
+All parsers are extended from the CommandParser abstract class, and they all have a parse() method which accepts a user input string as parameter.
+Usually, the parser breaks down the user input through regex patterns, which are included in the CliSyntax.java.

+Due to the flexible nature of certain commands, such as the `add` and `edit` commands, the parsers need to process the input strings progressively.
+For example, to process an `add` command, the parser will first find the tag information, then the date time information, and finally, the title of the task.
+The parsers will not process the relative UI index it reads.
+Instead, it only checks whether the index exists before passing the UI index string to the LogicManager untouched.
 The parsers will not modify the model directly.

 The parsers will generate Command instances, based on the type of commands they received.
 The Command instance will include all the fields the parser identified.

-In the event the parser encounters input errors, for example the input contains invalid characters or the index typed is unknown, an IncorrectCommand instance will be returned to the handler, containing the error information.
+In the event the parser encounters input errors, such as invalid characters or unknown indexes, an IncorrectCommand instance will be returned to the handler, containing the error information.

 ### 3.4.
 Model